33. Markov Chains: Basic Concepts#

 • \(P\) is the stochastic matrix for recession and growth considered above.

-• The highest red dot is an arbitrarily chosen initial marginal probability distribution \(\psi_0\), represented as a vector in \(\mathbb R^3\).
+• The red, blue and green dots are initial marginal probability distributions \(\psi_1, \psi_2, \psi_3\), each of which is represented as a vector in \(\mathbb R^3\).

-• The other red dots are the marginal distributions \(\psi_0 P^t\) for \(t = 1, 2, \ldots\).
+• The transparent dots are the marginal distributions \(\psi_i P^t\) for \(t = 1, 2, \ldots\), for \(i=1,2,3.\).

-• The black dot is \(\psi^*\).
+• The yellow dot is \(\psi^*\).

 You might like to try experimenting with different initial conditions.